Phixyn/dotfiles/README.md

 # Phixyn's Linux Dotfiles

-* In use on my Arch Linux and CentOS systems.
+* In use on my Arch Linux desktop.
+* TODO